jcawley5/architecture-center/docs/ref-arch/RA0019/2-identity-lifecycle/readme.md

 With AMS, administrators can derive and maintain application policies centrally in SAP Cloud Identity Services instead of individual BTP subaccounts and can control authorizations on a much more fine-grained level.
 Currently nearly all SAP applications have their own user store.
 This has several reasons but makes remote management and compliance complex.
 This also applies to each BTP subaccount.
 The fast-evolving cloud technologies also introduced several different software stacks and ways of interacting with such user stores.
 SAP will simplify this with SAP Cloud Identity Services in the long run.
 The goal is to centralize user and group management in SAP Cloud Identity Services and to enable remote management for the whole SAP cloud landscape using SAP Cloud Identity APIs.
 New applications and new BTP features require the users to exist in the identity directory.
 In such cases, you must populate the Identity Directory with all relevant users, for example, to assign policies of the Authorization Management service to users.
 While the setup of SAP Cloud Identity Services with the first such application might add additional effort to the project, it reduces the effort for any following application, because you no longer need to populate additional application-specific user stores.

-## Flow

-The flow contains two major aspects 1.
-The derivation of an Identity from a Workforce Person and 2.
-The assignment of access to the Identity which implicit requires the replication into the target systems.
-A Workforce Person is an entity which represents the master data of employees or contigent workers.
-The Workforce Person could have multiple contracts with the company and most of the attributes have a time dependency.
-The digitial Identity is derivation of the Workforce Person and the focus is on the current valid attributes which are relevant for the user replication and the access assignments.
-The Identity is the entity which is replicated into the target systems and which is used for the access assignments.

-## Workforce Person to Identity

-1. In the first step the Workforce Person is created or updated in the leading system.
-The leading system is the system which is the master data system for the Workforce Person.
-The leading system could be a SAP Success Factors for employees or an SAP Fieldglass for contingent workers.
-The leading system could also be a non-SAP system which is the master data system for the Workforce Person.
-2. The Workforce to Identity derivation takes place in an Identity Management solution.
-The IDM consumes the source system APIs offering the workforce data APIs (:warning:not user:warning:).
-The Identity Management derives out of the time-sliced attributes the current relevant values for the Identity.
-This process is very customers specific.

-## Identity with access assignments

-3. The Identity Management solution replicates the Identity into the Identity Directory of the SAP Cloud Identity Services.
-   - The Identity Directory is the user and group store of the SAP Cloud Identity Services.
-   - The Identity Directory is the central user store for the SAP Cloud Identity Services and is used for the access assignments.
-4. (OPTIONAL) The access assignments can run through access requests and access analysis to identify and mitigate business risks with the SAP Cloud Identity Access Governance.
-5. The Identity Provisioning service replicates user & groups into the target systems.
-The IPS offers connectors for the SAP applications with preconfigured attribute-sets.

-## Characteristics

-This setup has the following characteristics:
-- Workforce Person to Identity derivation is a customer specific process in a 3rd party Identity Management solution.
-- The Identity Directory is the central user store for the SAP landscape and is used for the access assignments.
-The Identity Directory offers the usage of different technologies for the access assignments e.g. SAP BTP contains: XS UAA and AMS based applications which are all supported by the Identity Directory and the Identity Provisioning Service.
-- The Identity Provisioning Service replicates user & groups into the SAP target systems.
-- The identity lifecycle reference architecture should be combined with reference authentication architecture which both rely on the SAP Cloud Identity Services.

 ## Services and Components